 CDP Production Grants

-Deadline March 1, 2022.
+The 2022 CDP deadline has passed.
+New guidelines will be posted here in August 2023.
 Information from the previous round is provided below for reference.

 Grantees, please find information on managing your grant and logos in the Grant Portal.

 For more information, contact Director of Media & Journalism Programs, John Lightfoot at firstname.lastname@example.org.